zesterer/chumsky/README.md

 Chumsky should:

-- Be easy to use, even if the user doesn't understand the complexity that underpins parsing
+- Be easy to use, even if you doesn't understand exactly what the parser is doing under the hood
 - Be type-driven, pushing users away from anti-patterns at compile-time
 - Be a mature, 'batteries-included' solution for context-free parsing by default.
 If you need to implement either `Parser` or `Strategy` by hand, that's a problem that needs fixing